access-ci-org/Web_and_Branding/README.md

 ## Desktop Header and Footer Review

-Update each track’s header and footer per the comments provided in these JPGs
+Update each track’s desktop header and footer per the comments provided in these JPGs

 ## Updated Logos